kri-kodes/kri-kodes/README.md

 <h3> 👨🏻‍💻 &nbsp;About me: </h3>

-- 💼 &nbsp; Software Developer and AI Researcher.
+- 💼 &nbsp; Software Engineer and AI Researcher.
 - 🎓 &nbsp; Luther College Class '2023 with a double major in Computer Science and Mathematics.

 <h3> 🛠 &nbsp;Tech Stack</h3>